-Every company in Singapore must get its financial statements and accounting records audited at least once in every year.
-However, if your company meets the exemption criteria introduced to the Company Act 2014, you might be the exception to this statutory requirement.
+It is a given that every company in Singapore is required to have its accounting records and financial statements audited at least once a year.
+However, if your firm fits the exemption criteria introduced in the Company Act 2014, you may be free from this statutory requirement.

 Definition, focus and objective

-Auditing, on the other hand, is the judicious inspection of the financial records or statements of a business or an organisation.
-It entails carrying out an examination of the financial statements and giving an impartial opinion on whether the financial statements and records are an accurate and reasonable reflection of the business’ actual financial position.
-The focus of an auditor, or an audit firm’s services in Singapore, is to verify the accuracy and reliability of the company’s financial statements and records.
-They aim at giving the business owners an independent opinion about the credibility of the company’s financial records, and position.
+On the other hand, auditing is the judicious inspection of an organisation’s or business’s financial records or statements.
+It comprises conducting an examination of the financial statements and rendering an impartial opinion on whether the financial records and statements are a reasonable and accurate representation of the company’s actual financial position.
+The purpose of an auditor, or the services of an audit firm in Singapore, is to verify the reliability and accuracy of the business’s financial records and statements.
+They aim to provide an independent opinion to business owners on the legitimacy of the company’s financial position and records.

 Nature of operation

 Auditing and accounting work vary in terms of coverage, type of checking, level of detail, and timing.
 While accounting is done on a continuous basis, auditing is done periodically.
 Furthermore, accounting is thorough, with the goal of capturing all details related to financial statements, records, and transactions.
 Auditing, on the other hand, keeps away from the specifics, relying on samples from records to determine accuracy.

 Additionally, accountants are primarily concerned with the accuracy of present-day statements and transactions.
 However, the auditor’s focus is on analysing historical records to ascertain the work of the accountant.

 Though you might need the services of an expert audit firm to guarantee that your financials are healthy, a competent accounting team will ultimately help you find ways to save and maximise your money accordingly.